How to synchronize to the Timestamp included in the image descriptor for a given camera?

 Comments, Restrictions and Limitations

-This function will only return successfully with a valid timestamp, if the camera supports hardware time stamping (currently, all PL-C & PL-D camera models do).
+This function will only return successfully with a valid timestamp, if the camera supports hardware time stamping (currently, all PL-C, PL-D & PL-X camera models do).